lecluyse2000/CCalc/README.md

 - With the `-v` or `--version` flag.
 The program simply displays the version information of the program.
 - The `--help` flag prints a screen explaining all the flags and general program usage.

+### Continuous Mode

+In continuous mode, there are four commands available:

+1. `history` prints the program history to the screen.
+2. `save` prompts you for a filename, then outputs the program history to that file.
+3. `clear` clears the history.
+4. `exit`, `quit`, or `q` exits the program.

 ### Configuration

 - All configuration is done in `~/.config/ccalc/settings.ini`